What is high tea?

 I once took it at the Ritz in London and oh my goodness it was splendid indeed.
 Our superb cucumber sandwiches and strawberry tartlets (amongst many others) was absolutely delicious and a lady sat playing her harp to us as we ate.
 Beautiful and memory-making.

-It is such a lovely tradition, to revive ourselves mid-afternoon is a splendid idea.
+It is such a lovely tradition, to revive ourselves mid-afternoon is a splendid idea ( if trying at home do have a go at making dandelion tea!)

 Further reading on what is high tea?